2 Project governance

 Reversals

-Reversal: If at the next regular verification there has been a reversal since the previous verification:
+If at the next regular verification there has been a reversal since the previous verification:

 - If desired, any unsold Woodland Carbon Units in the project-developer’s account which are not part of the amount lost, can be cancelled to cover the reversal.
+These could be from a different project.

-- Should this be insufficient to cover the loss then the relevant number of buffer units already put on hold will be cancelled to cover the remaining proportion of the shortfall.
+- Should this be insufficient to cover the reversal, the relevant number of buffer units already put on hold will be cancelled to cover the remaining proportion of the shortfall.
 If this number is insufficient, additional buffer units will be cancelled.
 If too many were put on hold, the ‘surplus’ will be released back into the buffer.

 Replenishing the buffer